NoosWare/noos-api-cpp/README.md

 ## Old Compilers

 Some OSes do not ship with a newer *g++* (versions 4.9 and up), or you may be for whatever reason stuck with an older version.
-A requirement for version 0.7.0 is to have gcc/g++ >= 4.9, therefore if you are targetting an older platform you have two options:
+A requirement for version 0.8.0 is to have gcc/g++ >= 4.9, therefore if you are targetting an older platform you have two options:

 * build a gcc 4.9 [from source](https://gcc.gnu.org/wiki/InstallingGCC)
-* build your apps using a static noos library
+* build your apps using a static noos library and static libstdc++

 Because the noos library relies only on `libstdc++` a static link with it increases the executable size, but allows you to target older systems.